Fukagawa Fudō-dō Temple

 The temple is filled with other truly gorgeous traditional representations of Buddhist deities…

-as well as many fine figures of Fudō-san, whose scary expression and fearsome weapons are aimed at evildoers, not you!
+as well as many fine figures of Fudo-san, whose scary expression and fearsome weapons are aimed at the forces of evil, not you!
+Fudo is the saint everyone turns to when they need serious protection.

 Back outside, let’s not leave before we make a wish at the dragon fountain!
 The three Shenzen dragons are said to grant wishes written on special paper you can buy for ¥100, if they dissolve completely in the fountain.
 See the ones floating on top of the water, near the end?